Divyapahuja31/Benford-s-Law-Analysis/README.md

-# Benford's Law Analysis – Air Quality Dataset
+# Benford's Law Analysis – Air Quality Index of Indian Cities

 Welcome to the Benford's Law Analysis project!
 This repository contains our statistical analysis of an air quality dataset using **Benford’s Law** to investigate the authenticity and reliability of environmental data.